 SE: Flexible retirement age (62-68 years) for earnings-related pensions; guaranteed pension 65 years.
 The retirement age for the guaranteed pension will rise to 66 years (2023); the earnings-related retirement age 62-68 (2020), 63-69 (2023).
 Both retirement ages will be linked to changes in life expectancy as of 2026.

-DE: The general retirement age (Regelaltersgrenze) will rise by 1 month/year until 2023 and by 2 months/year until it is 67 years.
-After a long insurance period, the pension can be granted around 2 years before the general retirement age.
+DE: The general retirement age (Regelaltersgrenze) will rise by 1 month/year until it is 66 years and by 2 months/year after that until it is 67 years in 2031.
+After a long insurance period, the pension can be granted at age 63 at the earliest also in the future.

-FI: Flexible retirement age: 63 years and 9 months–68 years, national pension 65 years.
+FI: Flexible retirement age: 64–69 years, national pension 65 years.
 The earnings-related retirement rises by 3 months/year until it is 65 years in 2027.
 In 2030, the retirement age will be linked to life expectancy.

-CZ: The retirement age will rise for men by around 2 monhts/year and slightly faster for women, until it is 65 years for both genders in 2030.
+CZ: The retirement age will rise by around 2 months/year until it is 65 years for both genders in 2030.
 Special rules for mothers until 2036.
-After 2030 the aim is to raise the retirement age so that the time spent in retirement would be a quarter of one’s lifespan.
-The changes in life expectancy are monitored every five years.

-HU: The retirement age will rise by 6 months/year until 2022, when it will be 65 years.
+HU: The retirement age is 64 years and 6 months for those born in 1956.
 Women can retire at any age providing they have been insured for at least 40 years (or less, if they have 5 or more children).

 EE: The retirement ages will rise by 3 months/age cohort (for those born between 1954 and 1960).
 For those born in 1961 or later, the retirement age is 65 years (in 2026).
 As of 2027, the retirement age will be linked to changes in life expectancy.
 Having children may reduce the retirement age by 3-5 years.

-AU: The retirement age of the mandatory insurance (Superannuation) will rise by 12 months/year until it is 60 years in 2025.
-The retirement age of the minimum pension (Age pension) will rise by 6 months/two years until it is 67 years in 2023.
+AU: The retirement age of the mandatory insurance (Superannuation) will rise by 12 months/year until it is 60 years.
+As of 1 July 2024 the retirement age of the minimum pension (Age pension) will rise by 6 months/two years until it is 67 years in 2023.

 NO: Flexible retirement age: 62-75 years.
 Regular retirement age: 67 years.
 The pension must be high enough to be allowed to retire under the age of 67.

-RU: After a long working life, a certain number of children, professions that are defined strenuous, and for workers in the northern parts of the country, it may be possible to retire earlier.
+RU: After a long working life, a certain number of children, professions that are defined strenuous, and for workers in the northern parts of the country, the pension can be granted at a lower age.